crb-ca/current-conditions/README.md

-This creates a simple map showing most recent conditions in the Colorado River basin.
-The objective is a map that can be embedded into other sites using an iframe.
-As such, it is a full screen map.
+This creates a dashboard showing current and relevant past conditions in the Colorado River basin.

 Please note that this is a work-in-progress, with more features forthcoming.